MeowB/user-manager--CRM-/docs/PROCESS.md

 >**Note:** A minor validation flash can occur during modal close due to Radix Dialog focus and RHF re-rendre timing.
 This was accepted as a non-blocking UX edge case to avoid unnecessary complexity.
 ---

+### 10. Backend Foundation - Database, ORM, and Server Setup
+Backend groundwork for the application, establishing a fully functional database layer, ORM integration and Express server with diagnostic endpoint.

+**Purpose:**
+Build a stable, production-shaped backend foundation capable of connecting to a real PostgreSQL database, exposing a running API server, and providing runtime health diagnostics.

+#### Approach:
+1. Initialize a dedicated backend codebase.
+2. Set up a local PostgreSQL database.
+3. Configure Prisma ORM(v7) with a PostgreSQL driver adapter.
+4. Define the initial database schema with a User model and apply migrations.
+5. Generate and validate the Prisma Client.
+6. Initialize an Express server with TypeScript support.
+7. Implement a health-check endpoint that verifies server status and database connectivity.
+8. Implement routing into isolated modules for future API routes.

+#### Deliverables:
+- Backend codebase initialized.
+- Local PostgreSQL database running.
+- Prisma configured with PostgreSQL.
+- User model defined and migrated.
+- Prisma client generated and validated.
+- Express server initialized with TypeScript.
+- Health-check endpoint confirming server and database status.

+> **Note:** This phase focuses on backend infrastructure only.
+No user-specific API routes or frontend integration are implemented yet.

+---
-### Next Step Backend Foundation (postgres + prisma + express)
+### Next Step Admin-Driven User Management & Credential Flow
-Set up the backend infrastructure required for user persistence by introducing a Postgres database, prisma ORM, and an Express server skeleton.
-Without implementing any user-specific logic yet.
+Introduce user management capabilities aligned with an internal CRM model, where administrators create and manage user accounts.
+This phase establishes secure credential handling and role-based access foundations without implementing public registration or email-based onboarding.

 **Goal:**
-Establish a running backend environment capable of connecting to a real databasem, providing a stable foundation on which user-related API routes and frontend integration can be built incrementally.
+Enable controlled creation of user accounts by administrators, enforce role and status constraints, and provide a secure password change mechanism ensuring users can safely manage their credentials after initial provisioning.

 **checklist:**
+- [ ] Define admin-only user creation route (POST /users)
+	- enforced via role check middlware
-- [ ] Backend folder initialized
+- [ ] Accept user attributes (email, role, status)
-- [ ] Postgres running locally
+- [ ] Mark newly created users as requiring password change on first login
-- [ ] Prisma initialized in backend
+- [ ] Hash all passwords before persistence
-- [ ] .env configured with database URL
+- [ ] Prevent duplicate users via unique email constraint
-- [ ] User model defined in schema.prisma
+- [ ] Implement login endpoint (POST /auth/login)
-- [ ] Initial migration applied successfully
+- [ ] Enforce mandatory password change on first login
-- [ ] Prisma client generated
+- [ ] Implement password change endpoint (POST /auth/change-password)
-- [ ] Express server boots successfully
+- [ ] Restrict protected routes based on user role and status
-- [ ] Health-check endpoint reachable
+- [ ] Document user management and authentication routes